mvysny/mvysny.github.io/_posts/2024-3-24-mac-like-cursor-control-in-linux.md

 Sounds like remapping both individual modifiers and the key combos is not the right way to go - a better way is a two-level system where modifiers are remapped in Gnome Tweaks and key-combos further on in the Remapper.
 Let's try it out.
 Open Gnome Tweaks and activate "Additional Layout Options" / "Ctrl position" / "Swap Left Win with Left Ctrl".

+> Note: When using a Windows laptop, use the "Left Alt as Ctrl, Left Ctrl as Win, Left Win as Left Alt" option instead.

 LOG OUT and log in again - this is very important otherwise Remapper will output strange key combinations.
 Then, add the following mappings to the Remapper: